Peer Community in: General principles

 PCI provides scientific validation of manuscripts, accessible in open archives in accordance with the principle of open access (free access for the author and for the reader), with the recommendations of the experts also being accessible to the reader and citable because they are signed and provided with a digital object identifier.
-As a whole, it is presented like a classic scientific journal, but one that provides more transparent and advanced services, in addition to being free.
+As a whole, the PC Journal is presented like a classic scientific journal, but PCI provides more transparent and advanced services, in addition to being free.
+It thus bears some similarities with other preprint review platforms, such as PREreview and Review Commons, but it differs from these by making the binary decision to recommend (or not) a preprint.

-PCI does not actually publish the scientific articles, so it is not affected by the Ingelfinger rule which regulates the duplication of publications.
+PCI does not actually publish the scientific articles (except through the PC Journal, which publishes only papers derived from preprints recommended by a PCI thematic), so it is not affected by the Ingelfinger rule which regulates the duplication of publications.
 The same manuscript can therefore be recommended by PCIs from several disciplines, which is useful for promoting interdisciplinary work.
 The same manuscript can also be recommended by a PCI in the form of a preprint, then published by a classic journal.

 Compatibility with traditional publishing

 Many scientific journals accept manuscripts previously distributed via preprints.
 A manuscript recommended by a PCI therefore remains free for later publication in most "classic" scientific journals.

 Authors who have submitted their manuscript to a PCI and have benefited from an improvement-recommendation cycle generally then choose to submit it for publication in a classic journal.
 Some journals favor this choice, integrating PCI reviews into their own editorial process if they consider them adequate.